 It’s important to know that after receiving breast implants, results are not permanent and they may require replacement during your lifetime.
 Over time, your breasts can change due to aging, weight fluctuations, hormonal factors and gravity.
 You should expect to have future visits with us to discuss changes in your breasts.

 Patients who have undergone this procedure at our practice are very satisfied with their new breasts.
 Many times breast implants give women the voluptuous, symmetrical curves they have always wanted, but were unable to achieve without surgery.

 Sutures are removed beginning at 3-4 days and finally at 10-14 days.
 Removable sutures are used to minimize scarring.
 Absorbable sutures can increase inflammation and increase scarring.
 The improved shape of the breasts will be visible immediately, but the lower part of the breast is often temporarily tight and flat.
 The final results of your breast lift will appear over the next few months as breast shape and position continue to settle.
 Incision lines are permanent, but will continue to fade over time.

 The results of your breast lift surgery will be long lasting.
 You will find it easier to wear certain styles of clothing and swim suits.
 Like most women who have had this breast procedure, you may also have a boost in self-confidence.
 Over time, your breasts can continue to change due to aging and gravity.
 But, you’ll be able to retain your new look longer if you maintain your weight and keep a healthy lifestyle.

-Special note: While a breast lift does not usually affect breast function, if you are planning to become pregnant, discuss this with Dr. Alexander.
+Special note: While a breast lift does not usually affect breast function, if you are planning to become pregnant, discuss this with Dr. Alexander and Dr. Kaplan.
 Changes that occur in the breasts during pregnancy can minimize or reverse the improvement a breast lift provides.
 Likewise, plans for significant weight loss should also be discussed.